Canadian citizens under the age of 36 can be granted a residence permit to take longer holidays and work in Norway.

 - You must be over the age of 18 and not have turned 36 when you apply.

-- You must sign a declaration that you will take out travel and medical insurance before entering Norway.
+- You must sign a declaration that you will take out medical insurance and full hospital insurance before entering Norway.

 - Your activities in Norway must fall under one of the following categories: